pepijnlauriks/IOT/README.md

 ```
 and then if its something else it's going to be dangerous so we should give feedback that people should evacuate. so using an else statement we're going to make a light trail to safety for this I used some code I found on https://learn.adafruit.com/neopixel-painter/test-neopixel-strip which gives us a cool trailing light animation.
 ### Outside of the loop
-We're going to make a function chase using the following code
+We're going to make a function chase using the following code:
 ```
 static void chase(uint32_t c) {
   for(uint16_t i=0; i<strip.numPixels()+4; i++) {